The Countess Pillar

 Attraction Type: Historic Building

-Location: On the south side of the A66, 2 miles east of Penrith and 1/4 mile east of Brougham.
+Location: On the south side of the A66, two miles east of Penrith and 1/4 mile east of Brougham.
 Open access site.

 Website: The Countess Pillar